Crafting Timeless Homes: The Art of Timber Framing

 The aesthetic of a log home is iconic.
 The rounded logs create a natural, rustic vibe and make the home blend seamlessly with wooded or rural surroundings.
 Inside, the log walls provide a warm and cozy atmosphere, often paired with natural wood finishes for floors and ceilings.

 Timber frame homes typically offer superior energy efficiency.
-Since the walls are built with insulated materials such as structural insulated panels (SIPs), they provide better thermal performance and minimize energy loss.
+Since the walls are built with insulated materials such as structural insulated panels (SIPs) or spray foam, they provide better thermal performance and minimize energy loss.
 This can result in lower heating and cooling costs over time.

 Log homes require regular maintenance to protect the logs from weathering, pests, and moisture.
 This includes: